aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Next.js 15 with React 19
 - Contacts App from React Router tutorial remake in Next.js
 - Simple cases without any libraries, that's what we're now able to replace, libraries can still be relevant
+- Quick demo all features and it's problems

 ## Fetch async data, suspense, and use()

-- ContactPage: use await with fetch instead of usEffect (or React Query), use suspense for loading state with loading.tsx
+- ContactPage: make component async "contactpage", move await with fetch and response.json instead of usEffect (or React Query), use suspense for loading state with loading.tsx
-- ContactPage: use db function directly instead of fetch since we are already on the server.
-Automatic type safety without tRPC etc
+- ContactPage: hover type:any, now use db function directly instead of fetch since we are already on the server.
+Automatic type safety without tRPC etc, hover type contact
-- Layout: add "use" in layout for better performance for loading state and suspense

 ## Use Server Functions and transitions (Actions)

-- DeleteButton: use server function instead of API endpoint, revalidatePath inside, automatic serialization and type safety
+- DeleteButton: use server function instead of API endpoint, revalidatePath inside, automatic serialization and type safety, hover type
+- DeleteButton: This can throw errors on its own, remove the !res.ok, remove res = await, remove router.push since this on the server
-- DeleteButton: switch from manual isLoading to a transition, creating an Action + Server Action, use pending state, no unstable state
+- DeleteButton: switch from manual isLoading to a async transition, creating an Action + Server Action, use pending state, no unstable state
 - DeleteButton: Vise error boundary can catch errors since we use action, it didn't work before

 ## Use forms for buttons and add useFormStatus()

 - NewContactButton: Showcase, go to layout, replace with form and server function and SubmitButton (snippet), delete NewContactButton
 - SubmitButton: use useFormStatus() to show loading state even from the server
-- SearchStatus: use useFormStatus() to show loading state from another form
+- SearchStatus: use useFormStatus() to show loading state from a form with the default form behavior

 ## Migrate from onSubmit to form action with useActionState()